-- Academic version with an overall score of no less than 6.5, with at least 6.5 in the Listening band, 6.0 in the Writing band and 7.0 in the Speaking band.
-Candidates MUST achieve the minimum passing scores for each of the three sections; or - (c) Canadian Academic English Language (CAEL) Assessment with an overall score of no less than 60, with at least 60 in the Listening band, 50 in the Writing band and 60 in the Speaking band. - (3) If an applicant obtained a CQ, but has not practised as a veterinarian in Canada for a minimum of 12 months in the previous five year period from the date that applicant obtained the CQ, the committee may: - (a) require proof that the applicant has completed the continuing education credits required of a practicing registrant as prescribed in Part 4, prorated for the period of time the applicant did not practise, and - (b) assess and direct whether the applicant's competence and skills are satisfactory to re-enter practice or whether a period of practice supervision is required.
+- (a) internet-based TOEFL (iB-TOEFL), with a minimum of 23 in Reading, 25 in Listening, 22 in Speaking, 22 in Writing and no minimum overall score is required.
+Candidates MUST achieveat least the minimum passing scores for each of the four sections of the internet-based TOEFL; - (b) International English Language Testing System (IELTS), Academic version with an overall score of no less than 6.5, with at least 6.5 in the Listening band, 6.0 in the Writing bandand 7.0 in the Speaking band.
+Candidates MUST achieve the minimum passing scores for each of the three sections; or - (c) Canadian Academic English Language (CAEL) Assessment withan overall score of no less than 60, with at least 60 in the Listening band, 50 in the Writing band and 60 in the Speaking band. - (3) If the Registrar refers an application to the committee because the applicant does not meet the requirement in paragraph 2.12(1)(h) above, the committee may: - (a) require proof that the applicant has completed the continuing education credits required of a practicing registrant as prescribed in Part 4, prorated for the period of time the applicant did not practise, and - (b) assess, on the basis of information which the committee directs the Registrar to obtain from the applicant, including information provided under paragraph (a), whether the applicant's knowledge, competence and skills are satisfactoryto practice, and may direct a period of practice supervision.